On higher scissors congruence: Proof of the main theorem

 This, finally, finishes the sixth equivalence from \eqref{main_diagram}.

-\begin{proof} By the second part of \autoref{introspective_hocolim}, we can build an introspective map that sends each $P_i$ to the simplex $[P_i]$ in $\Tpl(X)$.
-Since all introspective maps are homotopic, it suffices to prove that this one is an equivalence.
-We know that the suspension spectra of both sides of \eqref{introspective_quotient} are wedges of $n$-spheres $\Sph^n$, so it suffices to prove the map is an isomorphism on $n$th homology.
+\begin{proof} By the second part of \autoref{apartment-like_hocolim}, we can build an apartment-like map that sends each $P_i$ to the simplex $[P_i]$ in $\Tpl(X)$.
+Since all apartment-like maps are homotopic, it suffices to prove that this one is an equivalence.
+We know that the suspension spectra of both sides of \eqref{apartment-like_quotient} are wedges of $n$-spheres $\Sph^n$, so it suffices to prove the map is an isomorphism on $n$th homology.

 Since homology sends filtered homotopy colimits to colimits, we get a presentation of $H_n$ on the left-hand side with one generator for every $P_i$, modulo the relation that the generator for $P_i$ is the sum of the generators in any weak subdivision.
 This matches the presentation of $H_n$ of the right-hand side from \autoref{pt_presentation}.
 Furthermore the map that sends $P_i$ to $[P_i]$ respects this presentation.
 The map is therefore an isomorphism on homology, and is therefore an equivalence of spectra. \end{proof}